openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 When combat breaks out, the Ranger typically fights in a coordinated effort with their animal companion.
-In melee, the wolf will attempt to inflict *knockdown* upon foes, allowing their master to strike with advantage 1 on prone enemies.
-When they aren’t striking for direct damage, Rangers are disarming foes or whittling away at them with *persistent damage*.
-If the Ranger needs to keep a distance from the enemy, they take to the trees and use their longbow while their wolf companion uses *immobile* to make the target an easy shot for their master.
+In melee, the wolf will attempt to inflict *knockdown* upon foes, allowing its master to strike with advantage 1 on prone enemies.
+When not striking for direct damage, Rangers disarm foes or whittle away at them with *persistent damage*.
+To keep a distance from the enemy, Rangers take to the trees to use their longbow while their wolf uses *immobile* to make the target an easy shot.
 ___
-- **Attributes:** Agility 4 (1d10), Fortitude 3 (1d8), Might 2 (1d6),
+- **Attributes:** Agility 4 (1d10), Fortitude 3 (1d8), <br> Might 2 (1d6),
 Learning 2 (1d6), Perception 5 (2d6), Will 2 (1d6)
 - **Hit Points:** 20
 - **Guard:** 18 (Agility 4, Might 2, Chainmail 2)